mickael-kerjean/filestash-website/_posts/2020-07-08-free-ftp-server-online.md

 ## Other freebies

-Filezilla is the historic FTP client used by almost everyone but isn't the only one.
-Our [online FTP tool]({% post_url 2019-11-26-ftp-web-client %}) makes it possible to transform your FTP server into an online file manager:
+Our [online FTP client]({% post_url 2019-11-26-ftp-web-client %}) makes it possible to transform your FTP server into an online file manager:

 [![screenshot of Filestash](/img/posts/2020-07-08-free-ftp-server-online.png)](https://www.filestash.app/online-ftp-client.html)

 <div class="related">